 All students currently enrolled in at least one college, technical (PSAV) or preparatory credit course are required to obtain a Chipola College Photo Identification Card by the end of the first week of class for each academic term.
 Students must carry their ID cards at all time while on campus; present the card to campus security or campus personnel when requested for identification purposes; and must have the card to check out library materials, use computers in the Library and Tech Center, and to take many final exams.
+Keep your student ID with you at all times while on campus.
+Staff and/or Security may ask for your ID; if you cannot produce it, you may be asked to leave campus.
 Students must provide of their student account statement verifying that they are registered for the term and do not owe tuition or fees.
 Students can print a student account statement online at chipola.edu.
 The student ID card is valid for the academic term identified by the sticker located on the back of the card.
 Students must have their card validated for each subsequent semester of enrollment.
 New ID cards are required annually, beginning with the fall semester of the academic year.
 Identification cards are made daily during each registration period and are available in A-107 during posted hours.
 A \$10 fee will be charged for each replacement ID card.